DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based

-By contrast, looking at Figures \ref{fig:workload_res_home} and \ref{fig:workload_res_preserve}, we can observe that \toolName report only modest effectiveness when used to characterize tail latency.
+By contrast, looking at Figures \ref{fig:workload_res_home} and \ref{fig:workload_res_preserve}, we can observe that \toolName reports only modest effectiveness when used to characterize tail latency.
 The pattern set detected for $RC_1$, which is composed by a single pattern $P_1$, achieves a recall of only 0.158, hence suggesting that $P_1$ characterizes only a small portion of requests with latency $L>L_{SLO}$ (15.8\%).
-In $RC_4$, instead, \toolName achieves a recall of 0.41, but it still leaves without any characterization more than half of requests with latency larger than $L>L_{SLO}$.
-On the other hand, \toolName reports relatively high precisions in both these cases (0.95 for $RC_1$ and 0.97 for $RC_4$), which lead to F1-score of respectively 0.27 and 0.58 for $RC_1$ and $RC_4$.
-The overlap is negligible for $RC_4$ (0.06), while it cannot be computed for $RC_1$ since the set involves only an individual pattern.
+In $RC_4$, instead, \toolName achieves a recall of 0.37, but it still leaves without any characterization more than half of requests with latency larger than $L>L_{SLO}$.
+On the other hand, \toolName reports relatively high precisions in both these cases (0.95 for $RC_1$ and 1.0 for $RC_4$), which lead to F1-score of respectively 0.27 and 0.54 for $RC_1$ and $RC_4$.
+The overlap is moderate for $RC_4$ (0.269), while it is zero for $RC_1$ since the set involves only an individual pattern.